increscent/heat-transfer/README.md

 * Variables such as solar irradiance, hot water demand, and electric heater/heat pump usage.
 * Constants such as panel array area and thermal efficiency.

+The purpose of this simulator is simply to calculate the outputs based on the inputs.
+It does not suggest optimal inputs, though it can be used to compare the performance of different inputs.

 ## Solar Water Heating (SWH) System

 For this simulator I assume a system similar to the one described by Li et al. (see [sources](#sources)).
 However, it is simpler because I only consider the main tank (no kitchen tank) and the heat pump could also be an electric heater.
 Here's the layout: